|

 Robert Chote

-Robert Chote is a Member of the Academic and Policy Board.
-Mr. Chote is Director of the Institute for Fiscal Studies in London.
+that, he was Director of the Institute for Fiscal Studies in London.
 Governor of the National Institute of Economic and Social Research, Mr. Chote was formerly an adviser to the First Deputy Managing Director of the International Monetary Fund and Economics Editor of the Financial Times.
 He has carried out consultancy work for organizations including the United Nations and Commonwealth Secretariat.
 Mr. Chote was educated in Cambridge and at City University in the UK, and at Johns Hopkins University in the US.
 His interests includes fiscal and monetary policy, welfare state design, distributional issues and International Finance.

 For more